hstandaert/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

-## bugs

-This are *my* dotfiles, so there's a good chance it may break something if I forget to make a check for a dependency.